How to Use HLOOKUP with Structured Reference in Excel

 Use HLOOKUP with Wildcard Character with Structured Reference in Excel

-• In addition, go to the Table Design tab and type a name in the Table Name field.
+• Go to the Table Design tab and type a name in the Table Name field.
 We named the table ‘Table_Data4’.
-You can select any name based on your data.
-We will use this table name as a reference in the formula.

-• Next, you have to select the output cell C15 and type the following formula.
+• Select the output cell C15 and use the following formula.

 show the output